Myoclonus epilepsy with ragged-red fibers

 Actions of thyroid hormone.
 Thyroid hormone has various effects on cellular metabolism, including (1) increasing basal metabolic rates; (2) increasing glucose uptake, glycolysis, and heat production in skeletal muscle; and (3) enhancing mitochondrial consumption of oxygen, pyruvate, and malate.

 Thyrotoxic myopathy.
-Histologic features of thyrotoxic myopathy on light microscopy include various degrees of fatty infiltration, myofiber atrophy, and nerve terminal damage (93).
+Histologic features of thyrotoxic myopathy on light microscopy include various degrees of fatty infiltration, myofiber atrophy, and nerve terminal damage (104).
 Most patients have nonspecific abnormalities, but the muscle biopsy may be normal.
-Type-1 and type-2-fiber atrophy are the major abnormalities, but less prominent findings may include interstitial edema, scattered fiber necrosis with inflammatory cell infiltration, lipid deposition between fibers, reduced glycogen, and increased sarcolemmal nuclei (174; 154).
-Elongation and loss of mitochondria, focal swelling of transverse tubules, and subsarcolemmal glycogen deposition may be seen on electron microscopy (48).
-An inflammatory myopathy with endomysial mononuclear cell infiltration was observed in a thyrotoxic patient (68); following treatment for hyperthyroidism there was complete clinical and pathologic resolution without corticosteroid therapy.
+Type 1 and type 2 fiber atrophy are the major abnormalities, but less prominent findings may include interstitial edema, scattered fiber necrosis with inflammatory cell infiltration, lipid deposition between fibers, reduced glycogen, and increased sarcolemmal nuclei (195; 175).
+Elongation and loss of mitochondria, focal swelling of transverse tubules, and subsarcolemmal glycogen deposition may be seen on electron microscopy (57).
+An inflammatory myopathy with endomysial mononuclear cell infiltration was observed in a thyrotoxic patient (78); following treatment for hyperthyroidism there was complete clinical and pathologic resolution without corticosteroid therapy.

 The loss of muscle protein seen in thyrotoxicosis does not appear to be the critical factor in the generation of myopathy, because it is also observed in hyperthyroid patients without weakness.

 Thyrotoxic periodic paralysis.
 Complete loss of membrane excitability appears to cause the periodic paralysis seen in some thyrotoxic patients.
 The exact mechanism leading to paralysis is obscure but most likely involves changes in ion transport.
-Reversible motor-neuron dysfunction and defective neuromuscular transmission also occur in thyrotoxicosis, but are unlikely to be important factors in the paralytic episodes (79; 120).
+Reversible motor-neuron dysfunction and defective neuromuscular transmission also occur in thyrotoxicosis but are unlikely to be important factors in the paralytic episodes (89; 136).

 Alternative means of explaining thyrotoxic periodic paralysis by comparing it to familial forms of periodic paralysis have led to genetic testing of thyrotoxic periodic paralysis patients for various membrane ion channel mutations.
-Although some single nucleotide polymorphisms have been discovered, none of the known mutations for familial periodic paralysis in the CACNA1S or SCN4A genes have been delineated in thyrotoxic periodic paralysis patients (101; 100).
-There has been 1 sporadic case of potassium channel KCNE3 mutation in a Puerto Rican patient.
-It has not been found in larger populations of Chinese thyrotoxic periodic paralysis patients (193).
-Similarly, genetic studies looking for mutations in subunits of the Na/K-ATPase pump in thyrotoxic periodic paralysis patients have been unrevealing (100).
+Although some single nucleotide polymorphisms have been discovered, none of the known mutations for familial periodic paralysis in the CACNA1S or SCN4A genes have been delineated in patients with thyrotoxic periodic paralysis (115; 114).
+There has been one sporadic case of potassium channel KCNE3 mutation in a Puerto Rican patient.
+It has not been found in larger populations of Chinese patients with thyrotoxic periodic paralysis (215).
+Similarly, genetic studies looking for mutations in subunits of the Na/K-ATPase pump in patients with thyrotoxic periodic paralysis have been unrevealing (114).
 A previously unreported gene was identified that encodes an inwardly rectifying potassium (Kir) channel, Kir2.6.
 This channel is expressed in skeletal muscle and is transcriptionally regulated by thyroid hormone.
 Kir2.6 mutations were present in up to 33% of patients with thyrotoxic periodic paralysis.
-Some of these mutations clearly alter a variety of Kir2.6 properties--all altering muscle membrane excitability and leading to paralysis (167).
+Some of these mutations clearly alter a variety of Kir2.6 properties--all altering muscle membrane excitability and leading to paralysis (188).

 Lymphocytic infiltration of orbital tissue causes a release of cytokines (eg, tumor necrosis factor and interleukin 1) from CD4+ T cells that stimulate orbital fibroblasts to produce mucopolysaccharides.
 The resulting hyperosmotic shift causes tissue edema in the extraocular muscles.